How Can You Be An Original Artist if You Can’t Envision What You’re Trying to Create?

 One of the first things to try is to start with a single object.
 The first question I ask myself is: What does the object look like?

-Whether through physical observation or based on pure abstract reasoning, I am able to identify the core characteristics and details of the object I am trying to create.
+Whether through physical observation or based on pure abstract reasoning, I can identify the core characteristics and details of the object I am trying to create.

 Simplifying things based on their core characteristics (shape, colour, texture) helps in coming up with a general idea of what the object should look like.